Devin Devine, contractor based out of Blakeslee Pennsylvania, projects competed across the USA

 contact devin@devineescapes.com serious inquiries only

 This DIY article; and the rest of the how-to section of my blog, cover much of the basics of how-to properly build flagstone patios.
-These will be of much use to the hobbyist, DIY landscaper/builder, and to professional builders as well.
 If you need guidance for site-specific issues for your stone hardscape installation I offer consultation services as well.

 phone consultation services